Accel-Hack-Training/Ganzorig_Batkhuleg/TicTacToe/README.md

 - The game will display the winner or draw

 ## Extra features
+- The game has two mode, vs Cpu mode and vs Human mode.
 - The game will display the history of moves
 - The game will allow the player to go back to a previous move
 - The game will highlight the current move